LattePandaTeam/Docs/content/alpha_edition/Hardware_Interface_AlphaDelta.md

-# Hardware Interface - LattePanda Alpha
+# Hardware Interface - LattePanda Alpha and Delta

 # Pinout and Hardware Diagram